DavidBThomp/WEB250-David-Thompson/README.md

 In this session, I learned about some of the forms that data comes in over the internet.
 I have heard of JSON and XML but have never interacted with them.
 This lesson taught me interactions with these data types in a way that can query it like a database.
 To do this I had to learn how to request information from the page, and then sort the data when it's given.
 Doing this allowed me to extract data from each value that I needed.
 In the future, I will use this in order to query and sort information from various sources over the internet.
 The standards used are very common, being one of the de-facto standards from W3C.

 ## Assignment 9

 In this lesson, we learned about integrating SQL into our code to create a database.
 This was done by creating a database and using SQL commands to manipulate the data.
 I learned how to insert, delete, update, and create tables for SQLite.
 I also learned the purpose and function of how a database can interpret data from our HTML.
 In the future, using a database to store data whether for an E-Commerce site, user login data, or information tracking will be common practice.

+## Assignment 10

+This lesson introduced me to NoSQL, more specifically MongoDB.
+To use MongoDB I had to learn the associated terms and methods that are used to create, query, and delete data in the database.
+The most in-depth part I came to understand was querying and the format of how a NoSQL database would look.
+Instead of a relational database, there are key pair values that are used instead.
+This allows for a lot more flexibility and size.
+Using NoSQL databases in the future will be important to understand, they seem to become more and more relevant with big data every year.